gilch/hissp/docs/index.rst

 .. image:: hissp.svg

 Welcome to Hissp's documentation!
-Jump in and try the quick start if you're feeling confident, or read the more detailed (but less thorough) tutorial.
+Jump in and try the quick start first if you're feeling confident, or start with the longer, but less comprehensive tutorial.

 ..
 TODO: add REPL via Brython or Pyodide?